Willington Cathedral Pickle

-Many of the early American pickle bottles and jars of this style were made starting in the 1840s and up to the turn of the century and were used as a way to preserve food for out-of-season use and for long journeys, especially by sea or across the country by wagon.
-We know this because many of these types of bottles have been found at Civil War dumps, old forts and at shipwrecks which adds to their allure.
+Many of the early American pickle bottles and jars of this style were made in the 1840s and up to the turn of the century.
+They were used to preserve food for out-of-season use and long journeys, especially by sea or across the country by wagon.
+We know this because many of these types of bottles have been found at Civil War dumps, old forts, and shipwrecks, adding to their allure.

-Glassmakers developed these distinctly American Gothic style bottles as a way of appealing to consumers.
-The bottles traditionally have high arched windows, intricate framing and curvilinear details with a wide opening designed for retrieving its content with ease.
-These details mimicked architectural trends found in homes, churches and other buildings and had ties to nature and religious iconography.
+Glassmakers developed these distinctly American Gothic-style bottles to appeal to consumers.
+The bottles traditionally have high arched windows, intricate framing, and curvilinear details with a wide opening designed to retrieve its content easily.
+These details mimicked architectural trends found in homes, churches, and other buildings and tied to nature and religious iconography.

-Originally, this bottle would likely have included a cork stopper, perhaps sealed with wax and metal foil.
+Originally this bottle would likely have included a cork stopper, perhaps sealed with wax and metal foil.
 One side of the bottle was usually left undecorated and flat, leaving an area that would have held a paper label advertising the bottle’s contents.
-As would be expected, the earlier examples have pontiled bases and exceptional character.
-Over time, ‘Cathedral’ has overtaken “Gothic’ as a more descriptive name for these bottles.
+As expected, the earlier examples have pontiled bases and exceptional character.
+Over time, “Cathedral” has overtaken “Gothic” as a more descriptive name for these bottles.

-In 1814, a stock company was formed by John Turner, Ebenezer Root and Frederick Rose, all presumably from Coventry, Connecticut and Roderick Rose, Stephen Brigham Jr, Elisha Brogham and Spafford Brigham, all of Mansfield, Connecticut.
-Abiel Johnson Jr. was also said to have been part of the organizing group which was clearly competing against the Pitkin Glassworks, The John Mathers Glassworks and the Coventry glassworks.
+In 1814, a stock company was formed by John Turner, Ebenezer Root, and Frederick Rose, all presumably from Coventry, Connecticut, and Roderick Rose, Stephen Brigham Jr, Elisha Brogham, and Spafford Brigham, all of Mansfield, Connecticut.
+Abiel Johnson Jr. was also said to have been part of the organizing group competing against the Pitkin glassworks, the John Mathers glassworks, and the Coventry glassworks.

-They remained the owner until 1828 when Gilbert, Turner & Company acquired the glassworks as well as the Coventry works.
+They remained the owner until 1828, when Gilbert, Turner & Company acquired the glassworks and the Coventry works.
 This company operated the Willington glassworks until 1847.
-There was a Hartford agent named Lee, Hopkins & Butler who advertised Willington porters in 1829.
-In 1847, Gilbert, Turner and Company sold the works to a group of six men.
-Harvey Merrick, Elisha Carpenter, William M. Still, William & Francis Shaffer and James McFarlane.
+A Hartford agent named Lee, Hopkins & Butler advertised Willington porters in 1829.
+In 1847, Gilbert, Turner & Company sold the works to a group of six men, Harvey Merrick, Elisha Carpenter, William M. Still, William and Francis Shaffer, and James McFarlane.

-The first output of glass bottles consisted of inkwells, snuffs, demijohns, chestnuts and flasks including some Pitkin types.
+The first output of glass bottles consisted of inkwells, snuffs, demijohns, chestnuts, and flasks, including some Pitkin types.
 There were reportedly a few rare sealed bottles as well.
-As far as we know, there were no marked bottles or flasks prior to 1849.
+As far as we know, there were no marked bottles or flasks before 1849.
 From this date to 1872, demijohns dominated the sales with wines, some bitters, and even a booze bottle cabin figural.

-Perhaps the most famous of the wares are the Willington gothic cathedral type pickle jars of varying sizes and colors.
-They also produced base-embossed cylindrical bottles (there are 9 variants known), varying sizes of berry bottles in olive amber and olive green colors, and of course, the popular Liberty Eagle marked flasks in 1/2 pint, pint and quart molds.
+Perhaps the most famous wares are the Willington gothic cathedral-type pickle jars of varying sizes and colors.
+They also produced base-embossed cylindrical bottles (nine variants known), different sizes of berry bottles in olive amber and olive green colors.
+They also produced the popular Liberty Eagle marked flasks in ½ pint, pint, and quart molds.

-The Willington Historical Society has many members with interest in the local glass and Connecticut glass also.
+The Willington Historical Society has many members interested in local and Connecticut glass.
 They have regular meetings with guest speakers and presentations.
-A glass display and historic museum are in the works.
+A glass display and a historical museum are in the works.

-Support Image: Photograph of a group of five cathedral pickle bottles.
-Ed & Kathy Gray.
+Support Image: Photograph of a group of five cathedral pickle bottles by Ed & Kathy Gray.

 Support Images: Two photographs of a group of three Willington cathedral pickle bottles.
 Rick Ciralli.